 24. SANDMAN (MICHAEL RENNIE)

 SEASON 2 (EPISODES 33, 34)

-Portrayed by veteran actor Michael Rennie, Sandman’s two-episode appearance during Batman’s second season is often overshadowed by the fact that he’s working alongside the beautiful Julie Newmar as Catwoman.
-But fans should give the shifty Dr. Somnambular his due—the guy does have sleep powers after all!
+Portrayed by veteran actor Michael Rennie, Sandman’s two-episode appearance during Batman’s second season was often overshadowed by the fact that he was working alongside the beautiful Julie Newmar as Catwoman.
+But fans should give the shifty Dr. Somnambular his due—the guy did have sleep powers after all!

 25. COLONEL GUMM (ROGER C. CARMEL)

 Roger C. Carmel’s performance as Colonel Gumm is mostly remembered for the villain’s penchant for wearing pink, being surround by pink, and being obsessed with stamps.
 The real memorable thing about Colonel Gumm’s two-episode arc, however, is the fact that the episodes featured crossover appearances by Green Hornet (Van Williams) and Kato (Bruce Lee).

 The most tragic thing about the great Tallulah Bankhead’s fantastic performance as season two villainess Black Widow in Batman is the fact that it would be her final on-screen role.
 Decked out in her signature black and red outfits, the character was unforgettable—whether she was stealing from a bank or hanging out in her stunning spider-themed lair.

 SEASON 3 (EPISODES 2, 3)